 - Personal Health (before and after images)

 5.3 How to Stay Compliant and Avoid Disapprovement

 When going about these policies it might feel overwhelming and doesn’t feel like you can express your ad the way that you wanted to in the beginning.
 Facebook provides tips on How to Still be Creative When Creating Your Ad, without your ad getting disapproved of.

 6. What is a Landing Page

-A landing page is a place you land on after pressing on the URL on the Facebook Ad.
+A landing page is a place you land after pressing on the URL on the Facebook Ad.
 This does not refer to the homepage of a website but rather the URL destination that you chose to send people who click your Facebook Ad.
 If your healthcare business goal is to get more patients for your facial procedures then your landing page will be about facial procedures.
-The landing page doesn’t need to look good, it’s main goal is to get the potential customer’s name, email, phone number so your front desk can call them and book them into an appointment.
+The landing page doesn’t need to look good, its main goal is to get the potential customer’s name, email, and phone number so your front desk can call them and book them an appointment.

 The number one goal of a landing page is to promote the product in detail on this page after the user clicks on the ad link.

 Unlike Google Ads where the landing page needs a lot of information to increase quality score, with Facebook Ads, all you need on the landing page.
 This will usually include a call-to-action, lead form, and offer.
 The nice part about the Facebook landing page is that you don’t need to spend too much time making the page look good.